Your Quick Guide to Becoming a Licensed Contractor in New Jersey

 #4 Get a NJ Contractor License Bond

-Speaking of surety bonds, in your case the one you need is called a contractor license bond.
+Speaking of surety bonds, in your case the one you need is called a New Jersey Contractor License bond.
 It serves the opposite purpose of your insurance, as it is designed to protect not you but your clients, as well as the state.
 It is a regulatory measure put in place to make sure contractors comply with state laws and that a defrauded client can seek their rights.

-If you have a good credit standing you should expect premiums of about 1% – 3% of the total bound amount, while a bad credit score may raise premiums as high as 15%.
+If you have a good credit standing you should expect premiums of about 1% – 3% of the total bond amount, while a bad credit score may raise premiums as high as 15%.

 #5 Finalize your application